 As with many purchase contracts, the Army accepted bids for its new handgun.
 And while both SIG and Glock offered bids to produce and provide the Army with a new handgun, SIG’s bid was lower.
 Therefore, the Army is likely trying to save money while reaping the performance benefits of the SIG in the process.

-The Glock is still a great handgun, but the Army has made its mind with the SIG Sauer P320.
+The Glock is still a great handgun and will likely still be used by some Army soldiers, but for the most part the Army has made up its mind with the SIG Sauer P320.
 As explained here, it’s modular design, reliability, short trigger and low cost make it an appealing choice for the Army.